 Beyond that, you’re just plain depriving developers of the rewards for the hard work they’ve already put in, as well as money to keep improving their products going forward.
 Even if you have no problem with the ethical implications there, you’d lose out if everyone used nulled extensions because developers would have no incentive to improve.

-So – when it comes to nulled installs – think twice before installing a nulled plugin or theme.
-Especially if your building or working on other people’s WordPress sites.
+So – when it comes to nulled installs – think twice before installing a theme or plugin.
+Especially if you’re building or working on other people’s WordPress sites.
 Don’t put your client in a bind later down the road.
 We’ve seen this happy way too many times.

-If you’re really on a budget, consider one of the 55,000+ free plugins and thousands of free themes that are available at WordPress.org.
+If you’re really on a budget, consider one of the 55,000+ free plugins and thousands of free WordPress themes that are available at WordPress.org.